StackVista/stackstate-docs/README.md

 # Welcome to the StackState Docs!

 {% hint style="warning" %}
-**DRAFT DOCS SITE** - docs on the master branch will go live with v4.4
+**DRAFT DOCS SITE** - docs on the master branch will go live with StackState v4.4
 {% endhint %}

 {% hint style="success" %}